Public Media's Role in Emergency Services

-Locally owned and operated public media stations are innovators and matchless partners to public safety officials, working with law enforcement, schools, businesses and others to provide real-time support in times of crisis.
-Since September 11, 2001, CPB has invested in building local station capacity to assist emergency service providers.
-Currently in many states and local communities, public media stations' digital and broadcast infrastructure provides the backbone for emergency alert, public safety, first responder, and homeland security services.
+Public media in the U.S. is locally managed and operated, allowing stations to easily collaborate with local governments, first responders, schools, businesses, and others to provide real-time support in times of emergency.
+In many states and local communities, public media stations' digital and broadcast infrastructure provides the backbone for emergency alert, public safety, first responder, and homeland security services.

-- Vegas PBS provides a full range of Emergency Alert Services including severe weather and civil alerts.
-It broadcasts geo-targeted alerts on behalf of the Department of Homeland Security's Personal Localized Alerting Network (PLAN) system, which provides instant message style warnings to wireless providers and their subscribers.
-PLAN sends emergency alerts only to mobile devices located within the affected areas.
+- Vegas PBS provides a full range of Emergency Alert Services, including severe weather and civil alerts.
+It broadcasts geo-targeted alerts on behalf of the Department of Homeland Security's Personal Localized Alerting Network (PLAN) system, which provides instant message-style warnings to wireless providers and their subscribers.
+PLAN sends emergency alerts to mobile devices in the affected areas.

-- Maine Public Broadcasting Network makes its statewide system spectrum available to federal and state authorities to communicate with first responders and the media in the event of an emergency.
-The closed communication system is designed to work even when internet connections are down and the power is out.
+- Maine Public broadcasting network makes its statewide spectrum available to federal and state authorities to communicate with first responders and the media in the event of an emergency.
+The one-way closed communication system works even when internet connections are down and the power is out.

-- WHUT-TV in Washington, D.C. partners with the U.S. Park Police to distribute helicopter and other video services during large crowd events in the city.
-This work has been critical during Presidential inaugurations, the Fourth of July and other large scale events on the National Mall.
+- WHUT-TV partners with the U.S. Park Police to distribute helicopter and other video services when large crowds gather in Washington, D.C.
+This work has been critical during Presidential inaugurations, the Fourth of July, protests, and other large-scale events on the National Mall.